blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 ----
 ## Time Period 10
 ### Asia
-- 610 AD: Islam was founded by Prophet Mohammed [[The Origin of Islam]]
+- 610 AD: Islam was founded by Prophet Mohammed.
+See: [[The Origin of Islam]]

+> [!NOTE] INTERMEDIATE NOTE: Islam and Antisemitism
-- [Islamic Antisemitism is influenced by European influence rather than the Quran, Quran just gives more reasons for people to criticize Jews]
+> - [Islamic Antisemitism is influenced by European influence rather than the Quran, Quran just gives more reasons for people to criticize Jews]
-	- The Hadiths say that the Judgement day will not come until Jews and Muslims fight ([Source](https://en.wikipedia.org/wiki/Antisemitism_in_Islam#Hadith))
+>	- The Hadiths say that the Judgement day will not come until Jews and Muslims fight ([Source](https://en.wikipedia.org/wiki/Antisemitism_in_Islam#Hadith))
-	- In the medieval period, although there were restrictions, Jews enjoyed a better life in Muslim world than Christian Europe ([Source](https://en.wikipedia.org/wiki/Antisemitism_in_Islam#Life_under_Muslim_rule))
+>	- In the medieval period, although there were restrictions, Jews enjoyed a better life in Muslim world than Christian Europe ([Source](https://en.wikipedia.org/wiki/Antisemitism_in_Islam#Life_under_Muslim_rule))
-		- Things started to slowly change towards the 19th century, with the slow rise of Anti-semitism
+>		- Things started to slowly change towards the 19th century, with the slow rise of Anti-semitism
-		- Ottoman Sultan believed the empire was declining due to punishment from Allah for not implementing Sharia law - and this led to persecution of Christians (not Jews though).
+>		- Ottoman Sultan believed the empire was declining due to punishment from Allah for not implementing Sharia law - and this led to persecution of Christians (not Jews though).
-		- With the beginning of Nazism, and with the Arab revolts, the general sentiment became popular with Arabs too (although many Arabs defended their resident Jews from the Holocaust)
+>		- With the beginning of Nazism, and with the Arab revolts, the general sentiment became popular with Arabs too (although many Arabs defended their resident Jews from the Holocaust)

 - They started spreading Islam and conquering lands
 - 642 AD: Battle of Nihavend with the Persian Sassanid Empire